What does it mean when a report says that the Philippines is losing approximately 47,000 hectares of forest cover every year?

 Most of us don’t really understand the word “hectare.”
 This is probably why we can’t grasp the urgency of this fact.
 Here’s a better visualization: 47,000 hectares is more than eight times the size of Baguio City.
 That’s also almost thrice the size of Quezon City.
 According to the Forest Management Bureau of the Department of Environment and Natural Resources, we’re losing that much forest cover every fleeting year.

-The Philippines is largely dominated by tropical rainforests.
+The Philippines is largely dominated by tropical forests.
 In fact, a large number of its famed tourist destinations — including Palawan, Bohol, Cagayan, and Quezon — are mostly forest covers.
-In other words, Philippine rainforests are a gem to travellers.
+In other words, Philippine forests are a gem to travellers.
 But, their benefits are more than meets the eye.
 Conversely, losing them has numerous dreadful effects on our country.

 How does deforestation impact our country?